IBM/JTOpen-test/README.testing.txt

 Tests supported by JDRunit are specified in the ini/testbase.ini file.

-Testcases run for regression purposes for toobox can be found in the ini/regressionBaseA.ini file
+Testcases run for regression purposes for JTOpen can be found in the ini/regressionBaseA.ini file